oliver-moran/animate.css.js/README.md

     <button id="button" onclick="$(this).animate2('tada');">Click Me</button>

 The plugin adds a `animate2()` method to jQuery that accepts the same parameters as the HTMLElement add-on.
-The plugin fully supports collections and chaining, allowing multiple elements and animates to be applied in one line of code.
+The plugin fully supports collections and chaining, allowing multiple elements to be animated simultaneously in one line of code.